InternRobotics/InternNav/internnav/habitat_extensions/vlln/README.md

-# Habitat VLLN in InternNav
+# Habitat VL-LN in InternNav

+Vision-Language-and-Language Navigation (VL-LN) is a new [benchmark](https://0309hws.github.io/VL-LN.github.io/) built upon VLN in Habitat, which refers to the setting that models take the vision and language as input and output language and navigation actions.
+In contrast to VLN, where agents only take navigation actions, agents in VL-LN could ask questions and engage in dialogue with users to complete tasks better with language interaction.
-This package adapts [Meta AI Habitat](https://aihabitat.org) for Vision-Language-and-Language Navigation (VLLN) tasks within InternNav.
+This package adapts [Meta AI Habitat](https://aihabitat.org) for VL-LN within InternNav.
 It wraps Habitat environments that expose semantic masks, registers dialog-aware datasets and metrics, and provides evaluators that coordinate agent actions, NPC interactions, and logging.

 ## Package structure